suprafrontal/hemato.ai.docs/source/index.html.md

 }
 ```

-## Public / Priavte Key Auth
+## Public / Private Key Auth

-Detailed Instructions to be added here.
+WIP: (Detailed instructions to be added)